 First of all, traveling is not for everyone.
 Even taking a short trip, close to home, can be exhausting and frustrating for some.
-When you travel a large distance, to Italia, for example, it can make it even more so.
+When you travel a large distance to Italia, for example, it can make it even more so.
 But, with a little research, planning, and an open mind, it can also be a very rewarding experience.

 Here are some basic guidelines:

-Try and adapt to Italian time, and habits.
-This is something that will help immensely, especially if you are in a smaller town, and not in a major city like Roma, or Milano.
+Try and adapt to Italian time and habits!
+This is something that will help immensely, especially if you are in a smaller town, and not in a major city like Roma or Milano.
 I had a friend traveling with me, not so long ago, who got angry that she could not shop between the hours of 13:00 and 17:00.
 Everything was closed for siesta, and it irritated her to no end.
 I explained to her that the shops would open back up, after the sun began to set a little.
-The afternoon hours are meant to be spent eating lunch, and then relaxing, or napping, not running around in the heat, trying to get things done.
+The afternoon hours are meant to be spent eating lunch, and then relaxing or napping, not running around in the heat, trying to get things done.
 But, she had a difficult time with it.
 Unlike in the States, most of the shops and public buildings close during the afternoon hours.
 It is not possible to do anything other than eat something, and relax.
 That’s it!
-And I find it to be a wonderful way to live.
+And I find it to be a wonderful way to live!

 Most restaurants will begin to serve lunch around 13:00.
 Dinner does not begin until 19:30 (for those who insist on eating early), most Italians going out between 20:30 and 22:00.
-Of course, in most of the larger cities, it is possible to find restaurants open earlier, that cater to tourists who like to eat a bit earlier, but these tend to be places that I wouldn’t recommend, as the locals avoid them like the plague.
+Of course, in most of the larger cities, it is possible to find restaurants open earlier, which cater to tourists who like to eat a bit earlier, but these tend to be places that I wouldn’t recommend, as the locals avoid them like the plague.
 Also, while it is possible to have a quick dinner at some places, most restaurants in Italia take a slower, more relaxed view of dining.
-Dinner can last from an hour and a half, to two or even three hours, depending on how many courses one is having.
+Dinner can last from an hour and a half, to two, or even three hours, depending on how many courses one is having.
 When one goes out to a restaurant in Italia, this is what you are doing for your evening.
 It’s not like in the States, where you go out to a place, grab a quick bite, and then go to catch a movie.
 No. In Italia, there are bars/cafés, and pizzerias if you want something quick and easy.

-Eat and drink locally.
+Eat and drink locally!
 Not only does every single region produce its own wine, but they each have their own traditional dishes as well.
 These change, not only from region to region, but from town to town, and people in each town will tell you that their particular recipe is the best!
 My advice — try them all!
 If you see something on the menu, and you haven’t had it before — order it!
 I’ve discovered so many wonderful plates that way.

-Always have some Euros on hand, in addition to your credit cards.
+Always have some euros on hand, in addition to your credit cards!
 There are some places that do not accept credit cards.
 For that reason, cash is always good to have.
 There are ATMs all over Italia.
-You can either take money out from your account back in the States, or you can take a cash advance on credit cards.
+You can either take money out from your account, back in the States, or you can take a cash advance on credit cards.
 Most places accept Visa and Mastercard.
 American Express is not as widely accepted, and you might as well leave your Discover Card at home, as it is basically useless in Italia.